Frank Hayden

-Dr Frank Joseph Hayden, (born January 11, 1930) is a retired physical education/kinesiology professor and pioneer of the Special Olympics from Oakville, Ontario.
+Frank Joseph Hayden (January 11, 1930 – May 16, 2026) was a Canadian physical education and kinesiology academic, and a pioneer of the Special Olympics from Oakville, Ontario.

-Personal life
+Background

-Hayden was born in Windsor, Ontario and lives in Burlington.
-He completed his Bachelor of Arts (BA) at the University of Western Ontario in 1955, and a Master of Science (MS) in 1958 and Doctor of Philosophy (PhD) in 1962 at the University of Illinois at Urbana–Champaign.
+Hayden was born in Windsor, Ontario on January 11, 1930 and lived in Burlington.
+He completed his Bachelor of Arts (BA) at the University of Western Ontario in 1955, and a Master of Science (MS) in 1958 and Doctor of Philosophy (PhD) in 1962 at the University of Illinois at Urbana–Champaign, with a major that combined exercise with psychology.
 Hayden joined the faculty of the University of Western Ontario in 1964, then became director of the School of Physical Education and Athletics at McMaster University in 1975.
 He retired from McMaster in 1988.
+He died in Oakville, Ontario on May 16, 2026, at the age of 96.

 Special Olympics

 While at Western in the early 1960s, Hayden researched fitness programs for disabled children.
+While working at the School of Physical and Health Education (now Kinesiology and Physical Education) at the University of Toronto, he was advised by his supervisor about an available grant to investigate the fitness and motor skills of children with intellectual disabilities.
+Following his supervisor's advice Hayden discovered there was very little information published on this topic; as he later told the Canadian Encyclopedia, he realized that he could become an "instant expert".
+Hayden pioneered the idea that people with intellectual or developmental disabilities, such as autism or Down syndrome, could benefit greatly from physical activities increasing their mental and physical capacities.

-He has a notable interest in sports and fitness activities for children, especially for those who have mental disabilities.
-His research became known to the Joseph P. Kennedy Jr. Foundation, and for two years Hayden helped produce and build a fitness program and establish legislation to accommodate persons with disabilities.
-In 1968, he organized the first Chicago Special Olympics with the Kennedy Foundation and the Chicago Park District, and legally incorporated "Special Olympics Inc".
+His research titled Physical fitness for the mentally retarded : a manual for teachers and parents published in 1964 became known to Mrs. Eunice Shriver, sister of former U.S. President John F. Kennedy, at the Joseph P. Kennedy Jr. Foundation; for two years Hayden helped produce and build a fitness program and establish legislation to accommodate persons with disabilities.

+In 1968, he and Shriver organized the first Chicago Inaugural Special Olympics with the Kennedy Foundation and the Chicago Park District, and legally incorporated Special Olympics Inc. The event drew participating athletes from 25 states as well as a Canadian floor hockey team.
+He then established roughly 50 additional Special Olympics organizations worldwide.
 Today this program supplies training and friendly rivalry for more than three million athletes with disabilities in over 170 countries.
-Hayden served as executive director of the Special Olympics from 1968 to 1972, founded and lead the Office of European Affairs for Special Olympics International in Paris from 1988 to 1990, and was a special consultant to the Canadian Special Olympics from 1994 to 2000.
+Hayden served as executive director of the Special Olympics from 1968 to 1972, founded and led the Office of European Affairs for Special Olympics International in Paris from 1988 to 1990, and was a special consultant to the Canadian Special Olympics from 1994 to 2000.